Domestic violence in Western Australia

 The Australian Government has a national plan to reduce violence against women and their children that supports the following initiatives.

-1800RESPECT: the National Sexual Assault, Family and Domestic Violence Counselling Service
+1800RESPECT: the National Sexual Assault, Family and Domestic Violence Counseling Service

 Australia’s National Research Organisation for Women’s Safety (ANROWS)